Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

 Cases involving disability, incapacity, or disputed emancipation should be reviewed carefully before anyone changes payment behavior.
 Those cases often require more than a simple calendar calculation.

-Do not rely on assumptions: The legal end date may be later than the 18th birthday.
+- Do not rely on assumptions: The legal end date may be later than the 18th birthday.

-Separate current support from arrears: A case can continue even after current support ends.
+- Separate current support from arrears: A case can continue even after current support ends.

-Read the order closely: Automatic adjustment rules do not apply the same way in every case.
+- Read the order closely: Automatic adjustment rules do not apply the same way in every case.

 Common Pitfalls to Avoid

-This is the most common mistake.
-Utah’s usual rule looks to the later of age 18 or graduation during the normal and expected year.
+| Assuming support always stops on the 18th birthday | The usual Utah rule looks to the later of age 18 or graduation during the normal and expected year. | Confirm both the birthday and graduation timeline before changing payments. |

-If the child graduated early and is still under 18, current support may continue until the 18th birthday.
-Early graduation does not always mean early termination.
+| Assuming graduation always ends support immediately | If the child graduated early and is still under 18, support may continue until the 18th birthday. | Match the graduation date to the age timeline and order language. |

-Even when current support is over, unpaid past-due support can still keep the case active and enforceable.
+| Confusing current support with arrears | Unpaid past-due support can still keep the case active and enforceable. | Review payment history before assuming the case is finished. |

-Marriage, military service, emancipation, and incapacity can all change the ordinary timeline.
-These facts should not be treated casually.
+| Ignoring special-case exceptions | Marriage, military service, emancipation, and incapacity can all change the ordinary timeline. | Gather specific records before relying on an exception. |

-How to Respond if You Are Unsure Whether Support Has Ended
+How to Respond If You Are Unsure Whether Support Has Ended

 The best response is methodical.
 Before changing payment behavior, gather the order, identify the child’s actual school status, and determine whether any exception is in play.
 In many cases, the question is not “What do I think is fair?” but “What does the order require on these facts?”

-Confirm the child’s status
+Confirm the Child’s Status

 Check the child’s birth date, graduation date, enrollment records, and whether the child is still within the normal and expected year of graduation.